 - The Commission promotes both climate resilience and the transition to net-zero emissions in a positive, constructive and evidence-based way.

 - The Commission seeks to promote climate action in a fair, inclusive and just way so that no-one and nowhere is left out or left behind.

 - The Commission promotes sustainability by supporting climate actions that also protect nature and biodiversity.

 - By operating at the regional scale, the Commission supports local actions whilst also promoting Yorkshire and the Humber in national and international fora and debates.

-- The establishment of the Commission has been supported by the Yorkshire and Humber Leaders Board and by the leaders of councils across the region.
+- The establishment of the Commission was supported by the Yorkshire and Humber Leaders Board and by the leaders of councils across the region.

-- It has also been developed with the support of the Environment Agency, Yorkshire Water, Northern Powergrid, Northern Gas Networks, the TUC, Yorkshire Universities, Yorkshire Building Society, and the University of Leeds.
+- It was also developed with the support of the Environment Agency, Yorkshire Water, Northern Powergrid, Northern Gas Networks, the TUC, Yorkshire Universities, Yorkshire Building Society, and the University of Leeds.

 - The Commission is an independent entity that informs and works with initiatives across the region (including other local climate commissions) to support climate action.

 - The Commission is not there to duplicate existing efforts, to act as a platform for campaigning or marketing or to deliver climate actions itself.

-- The main Commission is made up of a Chair, four Vice-chairs (each representing North, South and West Yorkshire and the Humber), a Director and 38 other Commissioners.
+- The main Commission is made up of a Chair, four Vice-chairs (each representing North, South and West Yorkshire and the Humber), two Co-Directors and 38 other Commissioners.

 - The Commissioners include representatives from different areas, groups and sectors, with a balance between the public, private and third sectors.

 - The Commission is supported by a small secretariat including a net-zero analyst, a climate resilience analyst, a communications lead, an administrator and four engagement and impact officers (all part-time).

-- The Commission supports four standing panels in cross-cutting areas of on-going importance: Net Zero; Climate Adaptation and Resilience; Communities and Engagement; Future Economy (including employment and skills, finance and investment); Land, Water, Nature and Food; and Research and Evidence.
+- The Commission supports six standing panels in cross-cutting areas of on-going importance: Net Zero; Climate Adaptation and Resilience; Communities and Engagement; Future Economy; Land, Water, Nature and Food; and Research and Evidence.